ylsdamxssjxxdd/eva/README_en.md

 3. DATE Framework Implementation

     - How can we enable the llm to interact with and reflect on the outside world?
-Implement tools mounted on the EVA and open the door to reality for it!
+Implement tools mounted on the EVA and open the window to reality for it!

 3. Automated Exploration